Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Counterexamples

 \section{Counterexamples}

 The analog of Theorem \ref{th:main} fails for flat 2-orbifolds.
 In the connected case it does go through more or less by accident, just because there aren't many connected flat 2-orbifolds.
 But there are counterexamples among disconnected flat 2-orbifolds.
-We described such examples briefly in \cite{doylerossetti:verso}, and we want to recall them briefly here.
-Someday we will write about them at greater length.
+We described such examples briefly in \cite{doylerossetti:verso}.

-Here's our premier example, which we call \emph{the $1/2+1/6=2/3$ example}.
+{{$\frac{1}{2}+\frac{1}{6}=\frac{2}{3}$}} Here's our premier example, which we call \emph{the {\premier} example}.
 Let $H_1$ denote the standard hexagonal flat torus $\linearspan{(1,0),(-\frac{1}{2},\frac{\sqrt{3}}{2})} \goesinto \R^2$. $H_1$ has as 2-, 3-, and 6-fold quotients a $2222$ orbifold $H_2$ (this is a regular tetrahedron); a $333$ orbifold $H_3$; and a $236$ orbifold $H_6$.
 (See Figures \figref{hexfig} and \figref{hexorb}.) \putfigwithsize{height=14cm}{hexfig}{hexfig}{The universal covers of the standard hexagonal torus $H_1$ and its quotient orbifolds $H_2$, $H_3$, and $H_6$.} \putfigwithsize{height=14cm}{hexorb}{hexorb}{The orbifolds $H_1 = \bigcirc$, $H_2 =2222$, $H_3=333$, and $H_6=236$.} Spectrally,

 meaning that these spaces have the same Laplace spectrum.
 (In fact, as we'll discuss below, they are isospectral for the Laplacian on $k$-forms for $k=0,1,2$.)
-Of course these two spaces match as to volume (1/2+1/6=2/3) and number of components (1+1=2).
+Of course these two spaces match as to volume ($\frac{1}{2}+\frac{1}{6}=\frac{2}{3}$) and number of components ($1+1=2$).
 But conepoints do not match.
 On the left we have a $2222$ and a $236$, so five conepoints of order $2$; one of order $3$; one of order $6$.
 On the right we have two $333$s, so nine conepoints of order $3$.

 The reason this example is possible is that in the flat case, the contributions of rotations to the counting kernel differ only by a multiplicative constant.
 Lumping together the contribution of all the rotations associated with a conepoint of order $n$, we get something proportional to $\frac{n^2-1}{n}$.
-(This nice simple formula was discovered by \ Dryden et al.\ \cite{drydenetal}.)
+(This nice simple formula was discovered by Dryden-Gordon-Greenwald \cite{drydenetal}.)
 For a general 2-orbifold with variable curvature, it measures the contribution of conepoints to the short-time asymptotics of the heat trace.
 In the flat case, the short-time asymptotics determine the entire contribution, because the contributions of all rotations are exactly proportional.